saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/real-devices.md

 ## Optional

-These commands flags are optional.
+These command flags are optional.

 ### `device`